 Invented by Oliver Hurst-Hiller, Eric Watson, and Susan T. Dumais

 Context-based user behavior data is collected from a search mechanism.
 For a given query, this data includes user feedback (implicit and explicit) on the query and context information on the query.
 A predictive pattern is applied to the context-based user behavior data to produce predicted user satisfaction data.

 Data mining techniques may be used to create and improve one or more predictive patterns.
 Predicted user satisfaction data can be used to monitor or improve search mechanism performance, via a display reporting the performance or identification of any queries with a shared characteristic and sub-par user satisfaction.

-A dynamically-improving search mechanism uses the predicted user satisfaction data to improve the performance of the search mechanism.
+A dynamically improving search mechanism uses the predicted user satisfaction data to improve the performance of the search mechanism.

 A whitepaper from Microsoft which shares an author with the patent and seems to be somewhat related is Improving Web Search Ranking by Incorporating User Behavior Information.
 We’re told in the paper that:

-In this paper we explored the utility of incorporating noisy implicit feedback obtained in a real web search setting to improve web search ranking.
+In this paper, we explored the utility of incorporating noisy implicit feedback obtained in a real web search setting to improve web search ranking.

-We performed a large-scale evaluation over 3,000 queries and more than 12 million user interactions with a major search engine, establishing the utility of incorporating â€œnoisyâ€ implicit feedback to improve web search relevance.
+We performed a large-scale evaluation of over 3,000 queries and more than 12 million user interactions with a major search engine, establishing the utility of incorporating â€œnoisyâ€ implicit feedback to improve web search relevance.